Grade your teaching with early feedback

 What should I ask my students?

 Diagnostic, descriptive feedback helps you determine specific areas for improvement.
 If you want to know students' perceptions of what they're learning and what teaching strategies are effective, ask them to describe their problems, how they're spending time on assignments and what parts of the course are most effective.
-Questions like these typically lead to useful feedback:
+Regardless of how you collect the information, the most useful information in early feedback is obtained when students are asked to describe:

 What do I do with early feedback once I have it?